 What is ADHD Burnout?

-It occurs when one pushes themselves to the limits in an effort to meet both personal and external expectations, leading to a depletion of energy and motivation.
+It occurs when one pushes themselves to the limits in an effort to meet both personal and external expectations.

 To stay productive, people with ADHD often rely on "emergency fuels" like adrenaline, anxiety, and shame—but eventually, those fuels run dry.